delphidabbler/codesnip/Docs/ReadMe.txt

 wizard.
 If this menu option is not displayed then the program has already been registered.

-On systems with multiple users, only one user needs to register.
+On systems with multiple users using the standard edition, only one user needs to register.
 Once this is done the program will show as registered regardless of which user is logged on.

+When using the portable edition, uninstalling the program looses registration data.
+If the portable edition is installed on more than one device then each copy must be registered separately.

 Updating the Program